madhurabindu/BehaviouralPatterns/Mediator/readme.md

 ![plot](./uml.png)

 ## Code Example
-In the example a single MsgMediator class mediates between messages generated on different applications.
-These are shown as simple messages, however these could be messages indicatng the system events for example which could be generated due to a scenario in one of the apps and is consumed by different parts of the application.
-Without a mediator this would result in all the applications talking to one another to send these messages to one another.
+In the example a single MsgMediator class mediates between the handlers of different message types in the system.
+The main app as sample generates different types of message.
+The MSGMediator routes the message to the registered consumer of the type of message.
+Please note for simplicity the message is generated in one place, the messages could be generated in different parts of the system, in the absence of a mediator this would result in all the applications talking to one another to send / receive messages.

 ## Example Output
 ![output](output.png)